 The number tenth SUV on this list is the 2021 Volkswagen Tiguan; a model introduced to make up for the shortcomings of the previous years.
 The company claims that this is a refined SUV.
-Still, unfortunately, it seems to suffer from several problems of the last model years, including a poorly built structure and defective service brakes.
+Still, unfortunately, it seems to have suffered from several problems in the last model years, including a poorly built structure and defective service brakes.

 The Tiguan 2021 and 2022 models were recalled due to a loose brake pipe nut which may allow brake fluid to leak, extending the distance required to stop the vehicle and increasing the risk of a car crash.
 This SUV is somewhat large and has an optional third row, making it attractive to families who need third-row seats but want a small SUV.

 The model’s reliability is a significant concern for people who buy this car.
 The 2022 Tigua has a Consumer Reports reliability rating of 17 out of 100.
 This rating results from minor engine issues, suspension, body integrity, and in-car electronics.

 Volvo has a great reputation for protecting occupants of its automobiles due to exacting Swedish construction and the standards of safety over everything.
 Protection is probably the company’s best-known trait, but how long can one count on safety, especially regarding the reliability of the XC90.

 This SUV has a starting price of $51,000, raising people’s expectations for a sturdy engine.
 However, there have been complaints filed with Consumer Reports that the XC90’s engine is lackluster and makes clumsy noises.
 There are also complaints of drivers experiencing bumpy rides on rough terrains.

 Consumer Reports lists the Volvo CX90 as one of the least reliable SUVs, with a total reliability score of 17 out of 100.
 This rating results from the powertrain, transmission, minor suspension, drive system, and body integrity problems.